On-Page SEO Elements: Ranking Factors

-On page SEO elements are changes you can make to your website that may positively or negatively affect your search engine rankings.
+On-page SEO factors are changes you can make to your website that may positively or negatively affect your search engine rankings.
 In the past, webmasters focused solely on gaining backlinks to their site to improve their rankings and manipulate search engines.
-As Google’s ranking signals have improved over the last few years, proving that few quality backlinks are more effective than a large quantity of low quality backlinks, it is now apparent that on page changes plus high quality authoritive backlinks are essential to your rankings.
+As Google’s ranking signals have improved over the last few years, proving that few quality backlinks are more effective than a large quantity of low-quality backlinks, it is now apparent that on-page changes, plus high-quality authoritative backlinks, are essential to your rankings.

 No matter how good your content is, if it can’t be shared then it won’t be successful.
 Adding social sharing icons to every landing page and blog post of your site enables users to share content to their social channels, potentially driving traffic to your site from their followers.
 Avoid creating content such as slide shows and member-only content as these cannot be shared, seen and will not affect your rankings.

 Title tags and meta descriptions have two crucial advantages: They aid Google in understanding the purpose of your website, and more importantly, they have a significant impact on your CTRs.

 Better meta descriptions help searchers to grasp the content of your website, which encourages more clickthrough.
 They can act as a useful tool that shouldn’t be easily disregarded.

 Defining the contents and purpose of your page can be beneficial to both search engines and users alike, so it is best practice to ensure that your company works to properly optimise your meta descriptions for SEO.

 Although external linking is an important part of SEO, internal linking is just as important.
 Defining a clear site architecture is ideal to help categorise your pages and content.
 Clean URLs can also help people to better understand what your page is about, both in the SERPS as well as when they are browsing your website.
 This can also help Google to understand the context of the page, for example: